 Prior to the arrival of Europeans in America, there were estimated to be 1.2 to 12 million Native Americans living in the Americas.
-That population was quickly dwindled to 250,000 via disease, suicide, genocide, slavery, and mass murder.
-This was an incredibly great tragedy and may be on of the most terrible things to ever happen to any group of people in the history of our planet.
+That population quickly dwindled to 250,000 via disease, suicide, genocide, slavery, and mass murder.
+This was an incredibly great tragedy and maybe one of the most terrible things to ever happen to any group of people in the history of our planet.
 However, almost 0 attention is given to this tragedy.
 One has to ask, why?

-1. “The Great Spirit is in all things: he is in the air we breathe.
+2. “The Great Spirit is in all things: he is in the air we breathe.
 The Great Spirit is our Father, but the Earth is our Mother.
-She nourishes us; that which we put into the ground she returns to us.” –Big Thunder (Bedagi) Wabanaki Algonquin
+She nourishes us; that which we put into the ground she returns to us.” – Big Thunder (Bedagi) Wabanaki Algonquin

-2. “The first piece, which is the most important, is that which comes within the souls of people when they realize their relationship, their oneness with the Universe and all its powers and when they realize that at the center of the Universe dwells the Great Spirit and that this center is really everywhere, it is within each of us.” –Black Elk – Oglala Sioux
+3. “The first piece, which is the most important, is that which comes within the souls of people when they realize their relationship, their oneness with the Universe and all its powers and when they realize that at the center of the Universe dwells the Great Spirit and that this center is really everywhere, it is within each of us.” – Black Elk – Oglala Sioux

-3. “Only when the last tree has died and the last river has been poisoned and the last fish been caught will we realize we cannot eat money.” –Cree Indian Proverb
+4. “Only when the last tree has died and the last river has been poisoned and the last fish been caught will we realize we cannot eat money.” – Cree Indian Proverb

 When you are in doubt, be still, and wait;